 The Company has a history of losses, and as such has recorded no liability for income taxes.
-Until such time as the Company begins to generate a profit and provides evidence that a continued profit is a reasonable expectation, management will not determine that there is a basis for accruing an income tax liability.
-These estimates have been accurate in the past as the Company has not yet generated a profit
+Until such time as the Company begins to provide evidence that a continued profit is a reasonable expectation, management will not determine that there is a basis for accruing an income tax liability.
+These estimates have been accurate in the past.